Kruthina/Reddit_bot/README.md

 ## senpai bot

-this is a simple reddit bot which **downloads** "hot" posts of the given subreddits.
+reddit bot which **downloads** "hot" posts of the given subreddits.

 ### Dependencies

-In order to use this bot you need to install the dependencies

 ```
 pip install -r requirements.txt

 ```
 ### Installation

-To make this bot work, you need to have a reddit account.

 1) Sign in with your reddit account
 2) Go [here](https://www.reddit.com/prefs/apps/) and create an app